cltl/FrameNet_annotations_on_SoNaR/README.md

-# Signficance tests for classification tasks
+# Dutch FrameNet annotations on SoNaR corpus

 The goal of this repository is load the FrameNet annotations on the Dutch corpus SoNaR into Python classes.